Terminating employment in the Netherlands

 In determining whether a dismissal was justified, some factors taken into consideration include:

-After considering all available evidence presented during a hearing, the cantonal court will typically make a rulings – for instance upholding the dismissal or ordering reinstatement (depending on merit or granting severance payments in favour of employee It should be noted that going through this process can take several months before reaching resolution – so alternative dispute resolution methods are often recommended instead.
+After considering all available evidence presented during a hearing, the cantonal court will typically make a ruling - for instance upholding the dismissal or ordering reinstatement, depending on merit, or granting severance payments in favour of the employee.
+It should be noted that going through this process can take several months before reaching resolution - so alternative dispute resolution methods are often recommended instead.

 Having gone through the process of labour court proceedings, it is important to look at alternative dispute resolution options.
 These can range from arbitration and mediation to conciliation and out-of-court settlements.
 All of these methods provide employers with an opportunity to resolve disputes without resorting to court action or lengthy processes.